UNESCO statements on race: Statement on the nature of race and race differences (1951)

-The 1951 revised statement stated that Homo sapiens is one species.
 "The concept of race is unanimously regarded by anthropologists as a classificatory device providing a zoological frame within which the various groups of mankind may be arranged and by means of which studies of evolutionary processes can be facilitated.
 In its anthropological sense, the word 'race' should be reserved for groups of mankind possessing well-developed and primarily heritable physical differences from other groups."
 These differences have been caused in part by partial isolation preventing intermingling, geography an important explanation for the major races, often cultural for the minor races.
 National, religious, geographical, linguistic and cultural groups do not necessarily coincide with racial groups.

-There is no evidence for the existence of so-called "pure races" and no scientific justification exists for discouraging reproduction between persons of different races.
+The statement declared "There is no evidence for the existence of so-called 'pure races'" and "no biological justification for prohibiting inter- marriage between persons of different races."